FOLLOW US ON SOCIAL FOR UPDATES REGARDING OUR OFFERINGS, APIARY, AND DAY-TO-DAY LIFE: @abideculturecoffee

 What is the difference between an espresso roast and a regular roast?

 Short answer: nothing.
 Long answer: all roasts can be used in an espresso machine because it comes down to preference.
-'Espresso Roast' is a marketing ploy just like those handy-dandy coffee icons that shout, "best for [place prefered icon here]."
-It comes down to you, yes, you.
+'Espresso Roast' is a marketing ploy just like those handy-dandy coffee icons that shout, "best for [place preferred icon here]."
+It comes down to you; yes, you.
 Your tongue palette and taste experience are what will guide your partiality.
 Along with triangle testing and cupping, we here at Abide Culture run our offerings through multiple brewers including espresso, pour over, syphon, and drip.
 A lighter roast Guatemala can taste amazing from a pulled shot depending on how well your espresso machine is dialed in per your grinder.

 Is Abide Hollow Apiary honey organic?